 Whether human or other animal, only males are sacrificed at Uppsala.
 On dying they often release body fluids to the earth.
 Certain magical plants grow in the nitrogen-rich soil under the bodies of hanged men.

-In Scandinavia, the fly agaric mushroom, a hallucinogen, grows in soil such as that found near spilled blood and decomposing bodies.
-At one time it was thought the Viking berserkers used the mushroom to induce their legendary battle rages.
+In Scandinavia, the fly agaric mushroom, a hallucinogen, grows in soil near spilled blood and decomposing bodies.
+At one time it's thought the Viking berserkers use the mushroom to induce their legendary battle rages.

 Later evidence points to use of the toxic plant henbane (stinking nightshade), a hallucinogenic, body stimulating plant.
 Henbane seeds have been found in a Viking grave in Denmark.